cesaro/cunf/NOTES.rst

 - Document somewhere the format of the spec files!!
 It's not difficult to guess it by looking at the spec_lexer.l

+- The DEBUG/INFO/TRACE/PRINT macros are much less optimal than they could be.
+  DPU contains an updated version of these.

 Changelog:
 - v1.6 Installation
 - v1.5 CUF03 format